Bukky Akorede is a government services senior manager at HORNE where she primarily serves as a manager for public assistance projects.

 Megan Conner is the attorney for the government services focus area at HORNE where she is responsible for contract review and negotiation and advises the focus area on legal matters that may arise.

-Jillian Compton is a director in HORNE’s government services focus area where she oversees FEMA Public Assistance, Hazard Mitigation, and Individual Assistance projects as well as HUD CDBG-DR. She works with agencies in the State of Texas and is responsible for financial and compliance oversight of federal funds requested by government and not-for-profit subgrantees.
+Jillian Compton is a director in HORNE’s government services, where she oversees FEMA Public Assistance, Hazard Mitigation, and Individual Assistance projects as well as HUD CDBG-DR.

 Ryan Flanery serves as the director of CDBG-DR compliance for the government services team.
 In this role, Ryan partners with grantees to ensure program operations proceed in compliance with CDBG-DR requirements.
 He values blending the CDBG-DR program requirements with a creative problem-solving approach and uses his deep experience to help grantees develop and implement successful programs that are tailored to local recovery needs.